boshasiv/rimac-test-task/README.md

 ### Personal notes
 In 9 out of 10 cases I won't do a environment set up in test logic for black-box e2e testing as it is here.
 But since it was the part of the task I did :)
 All the checks are made outside of the test logic still - in the shell scripts, so it is slightly closer to the real world when those stages are done on CI/CD level.
+All the development done on macos, so it should work under all unix-like systems.
+Haven't tested in on Windows.